CIRAIG/IWP_Reborn/README.md

 ## The different files of IW+
 #### Source file
 IW+ relies on a Microsoft Access database to store all of its characterization factors.
-The database can be downloaded here (_link to come_).
+The database can be downloaded here (https://doi.org/10.5281/zenodo.7348580).
 This database acts as the source for all IW+ but is not linked to any LCA database/software combinations and also does not include all relevant factors, as many are extrapolated from the few covered in the Access version.